SaintClair33/bloccit/README.md

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+## Tellme: a Reddit replica built by Mike.

-Made with my mentor at [Bloc](http://bloc.io).

 You can view this on [Heroku] (https://saintclaire-bloccit.herokuapp.com/).